 However, your heart issues are a more significant concern and need to be addressed if you're ever going to maintain a firm erection.
 Erection strength is not just about localized treatments; it’s about overall vascular health.
-I would focus on improving mitochondrial health, which is a major source of nitric oxide production, and addressing key cardiovascular markers like sdLDL, triglycerides, and inflammation markers such as hsCRP, IL-6, Homocysteine, and RT3.
+In this authors opinion focusing on improving mitochondrial health, which is a major source of nitric oxide production, and addressing key cardiovascular markers like sdLDL, triglycerides, and inflammation markers such as hsCRP, IL-6, Homocysteine, and RT3 are a sure way to improve blood flow to your Johnson.
 By improving these, you’ll enhance circulation, which will help with both erectile function and overall cardiovascular health, leading to more sustainable results in the long term.

 Studies have investigated the role of nitric oxide (NO) stimulated by infrared and ultraviolet light in improving penile erections.
 One study demonstrated that ultraviolet (UV) light (365 nm) induced relaxation in isolated rabbit corpus cavernosum, which was mediated by NO released from photosensitive stores.
-This photorelaxation was significantly reduced by NO scavengers and a soluble guanylyl cyclase inhibitor, indicating the involvement of NO in the process (Büyükafşar et al., 2003)a study explored the effects of light-emitting diodes (LEDs) at different wavelengths on human vascular endothelial cells.
-It was found that irradiation with LEDs at 630 nm significantly increased NO secretion and endothelial nitric oxide synthase (eNOS) expression, suggesting potential therapeutic applications for erectile dysfunction (Oh et al., 2018).
+This photorelaxation was significantly reduced by NO scavengers and a soluble guanylyl cyclase inhibitor, indicating the involvement of NO in the process (Büyükafşar et al., 2003).
+Furthermore, a study explored the effects of light-emitting diodes (LEDs) at different wavelengths on human vascular endothelial cells.
+It was found that irradiation with LEDs at 630 nm significantly increased NO secretion and endothelial nitric oxide synthase (eNOS) expression, suggesting potential therapeutic applictions for erectile dysfunction (Oh et al., 2018).
+But just because a single LED was used in the study at 630nm doesn't mean 660nm or 670nm or 680nm doesn't also have a beneficial effect along a similar magnitude... that will of course need to be studied but my hypothesis is that most red and near infrared wavelengths will produce this effect with some being even more pronounced.
+And remember the sun has every one of those wavelengths in it all day long.

-Additesearch has shown that red and near-infrared (NIR) light can release NO from cutaneous stores, which may have vasodilatory effects.
-This mechanism involves the photolysis of nitrosylated hemoglobin and myoglobin, as well as S-nitrosothiols and dinitrosyl iron complexes, with optimal NO release observed at 670 nm (Keszler et al., 2018) .
+Additional research has shown that red and near-infrared (NIR) light can release NO from cutaneous stores, which may have vasodilatory effects.
+This mechanism involves the photolysis of nitrosylated hemoglobin and myoglobin, as well as S-nitrosothiols and dinitrosyl iron complexes, with optimal NO release observed at 670 nm in one key study (Keszler et al., 2018) .

-These findingthat both UV and NIR light can stimulate NO release, which may improve penile erections by enhancing vasodilation and blood flow to the corpus cavernosum."
+These findings show that both UV and NIR light can stimulate NO release, which may improve penile erections by enhancing vasodilation and blood flow to the corpus cavernosum."

 References